NIcolas Diaz-Magaloni

 This website is a collection of my most recent projects as of 2025!

-Nicolas Diaz-Magaloni is a Mexican-American filmmaker dedicated to leveraging art and technology for social impact.
-He is a Student BAFTA-nominated filmmaker and a 2025 National Geographic Young Explorer.
+He was chosen as a 2025 National Geographic Young Explorer.
 The National Geographic Society’s Young Explorer Program recognizes and invests in exceptional changemakers aged 18–25 who demonstrate courage, leadership, and a commitment to creating positive change.
 Each year, 15 emerging leaders across the Society’s key focus areas are selected to join this prestigious program.

 Currently Studying at USC Cinematic Arts